vavachan/Conjugate-Gradient/README.md

 [Vetterling, William T., et al. Numerical Recipes Example Book (C++): The Art of Scientific Computing.
 Cambridge University Press, 2002.][1]

+The conjugate gradient algorithm implemented in this code is the Polak-Ribiere variant and the line minimization implemented is not described in the book.

+Author : Varghese Babu ( varghese@jncasr.ac.in )

 [1]: http://numerical.recipes/